UDST/pandana/README.md

 - `pip install pandana`
 - `conda install pandana --channel conda-forge`

 Pandana v0.8 supports Python 3.10 to 3.14.
-The last version with Python 3.8 and 3.9 binaries is v0.7.
+The last version with Python 3.8 and 3.9 binaries is v0.7, and the last with Python 3.5 through 3.7 is v0.6.1.

 See the documentation for information about other [installation options](http://udst.github.io/pandana/installation.html).